SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/role-capabilities.md

 ## Cloud SIEM Enterprise

 [Cloud SIEM Enterprise](/docs/cse/) capabilities only appear in the Roles UI if Cloud SIEM has been [enabled](/docs/cse/get-started-with-cloud-siem/onboarding-checklist-cse/#provision-cloud-siem) for your account.

-For information about how to assign Cloud SIEM capabilities, see [Cloud SIEM User Accounts and Roles](/docs/cse/administration/cse-user-accounts-and-roles/).
+For more information about how to assign Cloud SIEM capabilities, see [Cloud SIEM User Accounts and Roles](/docs/cse/administration/cse-user-accounts-and-roles/).

 | Capability category | Capability | Description |
 | :-- | :-- | :-- |